saphieng/angular-labview-boilerplate/README.md

 4. Connect to the Raspberry SSID **rpi-control** and use the password **raspberrypi**
 5. Navigate to **192.168.4.1** in your web browser.

 You will see the interface.
-If all is working you should see the heartbeat indicator ticking over and any echoes sent should appear the recieved table.
+If all is working you should see the heartbeat indicator ticking over and any echoes sent should appear in the recieved table.

 ## Run Angular Interface Locally
 Follow these steps to